wiederkehr/catalog-deployment-example-githubpages/README.md

 1. Setup a new workflow on the `Actions` page of your Github repository.
 2. Skip the template selection and set up a fresh workflow for yourself.
 3. Give your workflow a descriptive name (i.e. `build-and-deploy-catalog.yml`).
-4. Copy and paste the following workflow and change the `[repository-name]` to the name of your repository.
+4. Copy and paste the following workflow.
 5. Save the workflow with _Start commit_ to commit the workflow file to your repository.
 6. Navigate to `Actions` page of your repository to see your new workflow listed.
 7. Make and commit a code change to your Catalog to see your publication workflow in action).